dominique-mueller/project-stars-web/docs/setup/03_run.md

 It's simple.
 It's eay.
 Open up a **new** command line, navigate to the project root folder and run:

+> On Linux you need to run the command with `sudo`.

 <pre>
 npm start
 </pre>